Shahed70/Chattogram-Laundry/README.md

 Services are

-All service data review data are loaded from mongo DB server
+All service data and review data are loaded from mongo DB server
 -------------
 1.Dry Cleaning
 2.Wet Cleaning